Write an article about the '60s.

 What makes a good classmate?
 In groups, take turns telling each other why each of you is a good classmate.

-Write a healthy meal plan for one day inspired by the video 'A Healthier World'.
+Write a healthy meal plan for one day inspired by the tips of the NHS.
 Also write an unhealthy meal plan for one day.

 Listen to the song 'Hero' by Mariah Carey and write a verse for the song.